SrijanBadhya/Debsoc/Running the PES Debsoc.md

 This is the single most essential activity of a club.

 This is the single place (besides arguably PESDT) where systems matter the most, because
-1. You have an enormous scaled up load of people and documentation to handle.
+1. You have an enormous scaled up load of both people and documentation to handle.
-2. This is the first impression of the juniors of the soc and shapes whether they want to continue or not.
+2. This is the first impression juniors have of the soc which shapes whether they want to continue or not.
 A process that isn't smooth can be damaging.

 ---
 ### History